gauravmahal/ReactJs/README.md

     * useReducer - used in place of useState when we have complex state logic to maintain
     * useContext -
     * useMemo - hook where you can save a value so it is not recreated with every render cycle
+    * Custom hooks - share stateful logic across components and not data